Skip to content

 Configuration

-Once generated, the YAML file can be accessed in the cnc.yml tab on your environment homepage to further customize your configuration, accessing cnc settings that are not supported in the UI.
-Common examples are:
+Once generated, the YAML file can be accessed in the cnc.yml tab on your environment homepage to further customize your configuration.

 • Migrate commands: Add database migration commands, such as migrate: flask db migrate, directly under the relevant service to automate schema updates during deployment.

-• Build processes: Specify custom build commands within the x-cnc annotations to define how assets are compiled or scripts are executed during the build phase.
+• Build processes: Specify custom build/run commands to define how assets are compiled or scripts are executed during the build phase.

 • Resource and scaling management: Adjust CPU and memory limits, configure auto-scaling rules, and set up health checks to optimize performance and resilience.